This article was originally posted to the pre-magazine Freelance Traveller website in 1997, and reprinted in the May/June 2018 issue.

 - A survivor encampment, with some 10 - 20 families.
 Again inter-personal skills should be played to see whether the survivors help and act as guides, ask the players to get lost, or pick a fight (either then or in ambush later).

 At the museum a survivor family has made home.
-The elder is slightly made, and considers herself the guardian of the muses.
+The elder is slightly mad, and considers herself the guardian of the muses.
 Her family are loyal and will help her stop the players getting in/around unless they can win her over.
-In the musuem the players will find a selection of useful displays (which must be hand copied), and a few tools or examples of craft.
+In the museum the players will find a selection of useful displays (which must be hand copied), and a few tools or examples of craft.

 The return to the Farm can be as eventful as the referee wants to make it.
 The success of the mission is largely dependent on the artifacts and knowledge brought back, and experience points should be dependent on this.

-Action: This adventure gives scope for a whole array of encounters, of both the wilderness and the "collapse" variety.
+This adventure gives scope for a whole array of encounters, of both the wilderness and the ‘collapse’ variety.
 Most of the events described in previous nuggets could provide inspiration, but additional options include:

 - A large survivor camp, short on food and possessions